 Government agencies should build their brand and showcase the dynamic and high-impact work they do.
-This can speak to the purpose-oriented side of the workforce, while also educating them on the wide range of roles, learning opportunities and experiences that public service has to offer.
+This can speak to the purpose-oriented side of the workforce, while also educating them on the wide range of roles, learning opportunities, and experiences that public service has to offer.
 For example, the city of Denver launched a branding campaign called “Be a part of the city that you love” to make multigenerational citizens feel a sense of pride in working for the government.
 It also included its employees as “brand champions.”
 The campaign led to a 19% increase in job applications.43

 Focus on career paths and rearchitecting work

 Employers should try to make the transactional parts of work—routine tasks such as data entry or generating status reports—more transactional by automating them or using gig work.
 This can not only improve efficiency but also give workers more freedom and flexibility.
-At the same time, they should also make the nontransactional, human elements of work more individualised, allowing workers to determine where they find value and the career path they want to take.
+At the same time, they should also make the nontransactional, human elements of work more individualized, allowing workers to determine where they find value and the career path they want to take.

-Mapping out clear career paths for different roles, along with possible lateral moves, can help new or potential hires visualise their trajectory in the organisation.
+Mapping out clear career paths for different roles, along with possible lateral moves, can help new or potential hires visualize their trajectory in the organization.
 For example, the US Cybersecurity and Infrastructure Security Agency launched a Cyber Career Pathways tool that can help workers explore their potential career path in cyber.
 The tool consists of 52 work roles, each containing a description of the job and the skill level needed to perform it.44

-When determining whether an applicant is a good fit for a role, agencies should extend their thinking from skill set requirements to factors such as the alignment of behaviours and preferences.
+When determining whether an applicant is a good fit for a role, agencies should extend their thinking from skill set requirements to factors such as the alignment of behaviors and preferences.
 Strong matches can lead to improved productivity and job satisfaction and, ultimately, the evolution of a different kind of government worker.

 Make it easier to transition in and out of government

-The government workforce increasingly needs more “trisector athletes”—individuals who can bridge the vastly different cultures of the public, private and nonprofit sectors and apply their cross-sector skills and experiences to the most pressing challenges of today.45 And with workers now choosing careers that span multiple roles and employers, government agencies should make it easier—and more rewarding—for workers to return to public service if they choose to do so.
-Some ways governments are doing this include strengthening alumni programs to encourage “boomerang” employees, using special hiring authorities and creating opportunities for short-term assignments in government through secondments or programs such as the Presidential Innovation Fellows and White House Fellows among others.
+The government workforce increasingly needs more “trisector athletes”—individuals who can bridge the vastly different cultures of the public, private, and nonprofit sectors and apply their cross-sector skills and experiences to the most pressing challenges of today.45 And with workers now choosing careers that span multiple roles and employers, government agencies should make it easier—and more rewarding—for workers to return to public service if they choose to do so.
+Some ways governments are doing this include strengthening alumni programs to encourage “boomerang” employees, using special hiring authorities, and creating opportunities for short-term assignments in government through secondments or programs such as the Presidential Innovation Fellows and White House Fellows among others.
 NASA, for example has been using limited appointment authorities in recent years to hire temporary talent.
-It envisions a more “porous border” with employees rotating between NASA and commercial space organisations.46
+It envisions a more “porous border” with employees rotating between NASA and commercial space organizations.46

-“It’s the idea that we have a workforce in the future who have been developed in part by being at NASA and in part by being in other organisations, so that we really are learning and giving people experiences that add up to a really meaningful career.”
+“It’s the idea that we have a workforce in the future who have been developed in part by being at NASA and in part by being in other organizations, so that we really are learning and giving people experiences that add up to a really meaningful career.”

 —Jane Datta, CHCO at NASA47